 Esteban Ocon, Nico Hülkenberg, Valtteri Bottas, Sergio Pérez

-In this prediction, we expect four new drivers to enter F1.
-This also means that four must leave, unless a new team enters the series.
+This also means that four must leave – unless a new team enters the series.
+But that probably won’t happen until 2029.

-Ocon might run out of motivation by 2028, especially if he continues to lose to Bearman in 26 and Câmara in 27.
+Ocon might run out of motivation by 2028, especially if he continues losing to Bearman in 26 and Câmara in 27.
+The team would have no reason to keep him in that scenario.